elastic/integrations/packages/cloudflare/docs/README.md

 ## Logs

-### Log
+### Logpull

-The Cloudflare Log records network events related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.
-This module is implemented using the httpjson input and the AWS S3 input.
+The Cloudflare Logpull records network events related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.
+This module is implemented using the httpjson input.

 **Exported fields**